ExabeamLabs/Content-Library-CIM2/DS/Microsoft/event_viewer_-_security/Ps/pC_microsoftevsecurityxmlgroupmemberaddsuccess47.md

   TimeFormat = "yyyy-MM-dd'T'HH:mm:ss"
   Conditions = [
     """>47"""
+    """Microsoft-Windows-Security-Auditing"""
+    """<Task>Security Group Management<"""
     """>A member was added to a security-enabled"""
   ]
   Fields = [
       """({event_name}A member was added to a security-enabled [\w\s]+ group)""",